 Sec.
-41-.2 Restrictions on amplified sound in Waikiki.
+41-\\.2 Restrictions on amplified sound in Waikiki.

-Notwithstanding Section 41-31.1, it is unlawful for any person to play, use, operate, or permit to be played, used, or operated, a sound amplifier on a public sidewalk in Waikiki in such a manner as to create a noise disturbance between the hours of 7:00 p.m. of one day and 6:00 a.m. of the following day.
-The playing, use, or operation of a sound amplifier in such a manner or at such a volume as to be audible at a distance of 30 feet from the sound amplifier or as to exceed 80 decibels measured at a distance of 30 feet from the sound amplifier shall be prima facie evidence of the creation of a noise disturbance.
+Notwithstanding Section 41-31.1, it is unlawful for any person to play, use, operate, or permit to be played, used, or operated, on a public sidewalk, a sound amplifier that is within 30 feet of a hotel, a detached dwelling (one- or two-family), or a multi-family dwelling in Waikiki in such a manner as to create a noise disturbance between the hours of 7:00 p.m. of one day and 6:00 a.m. of the following day.
+The playing, use, or operation of a sound amplifier in such a manner or at such a volume as to be audible at a distance of 30 feet or more from the sound amplifier or as to exceed 80 decibels continuously for a combined total of one minute in any five minute period, measured from a distance no farther than 8 feet from the sound amplifier, shall be prima facie evidence of the creation of a noise disturbance.

 Sec.
-41-.3 Exemptions.
+41-\\.3 Exemptions.

-The following are exempt from the prohibition in Section 41-.2:
+The following are exempt from the prohibition in Section 41-\\\2: